DanielNi/danielni.github.io/_posts/2015-12-21-lessons-learned-from-a-new-grad-job-search.markdown

 ###7.
 Relax.

-I know it's really tough at first, since it seems like your entire future hinges on you getting that job at Google or Uber.
+I know it's really tough at first, since it seems like your entire future hinges on you getting that job at that awesome tech company.
 Still, one of the best things you can do to prepare for an interview is just relax.
 If you're nervous or stressed out, it'll make it that much harder to think clearly during the interview, and as a result you won't perform at your best.

 This does get better with time.
 In August and September, I was so nervous before (and during) my interviews that I could barely think straight.
 By the end, a few months later, I was so used to interviewing that it fortunately didn't phase me anymore.
 I don't think it's a coincidence that I ended up doing better on my later interviews.